stevedylandev/openzeppelin-monitor/README.md

 ### Installation

-View the [Installation](https://docs.openzeppelin.com/monitor#getting_started) documentation for detailed information.
+- View the [Installation](https://docs.openzeppelin.com/monitor#getting_started) documentation for detailed information.
 For a quicker introduction, check out the [Quickstart](https://docs.openzeppelin.com/monitor/quickstart) guide.

+- As a Pre-requisite, copy example configuration files to `./config` directory and modify according to your needs.
+See [examples](https://docs.openzeppelin.com/monitor/quickstart#examples) for more information.

 ### Usage